deedeeh/studio-ghibli-api/README.md

 In `App.tsx` there is a button to load movie and when you click it the first movie title from [Studio Ghibli API](https://ghibliapi.herokuapp.com/) will be displayed on screen and the button will be hidden.

 In `App.test.tsx` I mocked the API response with the expected movie title to check if the movie loads and displays on screen.
+I also tested for rejected requests with status code `500` and `418` with custom messages.

 ## Want to try it?